mvolkmann/blog/src/lit.md

 Neither the ESLint plugin nor the VS Code extension detect errors in `html` and `css` tagged template literals.
 For example, `<foo>bar</baz>` is not flagged.
+In addition, Emmet expansions cannot be used inside these tagged template literals.

 ## Basic Example